PostHog/posthog.com/contents/docs/deployment/deploy-aws.md

 8. Once deployment completes look under **Options** for the Publicly facing ELB Host

-9. Review all parameters in the config and ensure eveything is nominal
+9. Review all parameters in the config and ensure everything is nominal

 >_Definitely_ setup for TLS (Transport Layer Security)!
-Once you have TLS setup for your ELB (Elastic Load Balancing) you should disable insecure access via HTTP by removing the evironment variable `DISABLE_SECURE_SSL_REDIRECT=1` from the Task definition in ECS and deploying the updated Task definition revision.
+Once you have TLS setup for your ELB (Elastic Load Balancing) you should disable insecure access via HTTP by removing the environment variable `DISABLE_SECURE_SSL_REDIRECT=1` from the Task definition in ECS and deploying the updated Task definition revision.